Nutrition Therapy With An Eating Disorder Dietitian

 It can be embarrassing to even think about finding an eating

-often comes with a lot of guilds.
+often comes with a lot of guilt.
 It’s likely that if you are struggling,

 you blame yourself for it.
 You tell yourself that you should be able